Azure/BatchSparkScoringPredictiveMaintenance/README.md

 ## Load the scoring job

-We need to create the dataset we'll score
+We need to create the data set we'll score using the Feature engineering job and a date range.

 `databricks jobs run-now --job-id <jobID> --notebook-params {\"FEATURES_TABLE\":\"scoring_input\",\"Start_Date\":\"2015-12-30\",\"zEnd_Date\":\"2016-04-30\"}`